AFL–NFL merger

 The AFL–NFL merger was the merger of the two major professional American football leagues in the United States at the time: the National Football League (NFL) and the American Football League (AFL).
 It paved the way for the combined league, which retained the "National Football League" name and logo, to become the most popular sports league in the United States.
 The merger was announced on the evening of June 8, 1966.

-Under the merger agreement, the leagues maintained separate regular-season schedules for the next four seasons—from 1966 through 1969—and then officially merged before the 1970 season to form one league with two conferences.
+Under the merger agreement, the leagues maintained separate regular-season schedules for the next four seasons—from 1966 through 1969 with a final championship game which would become known as the Super Bowl—and then officially merged before the 1970 season to form one league with two conferences.

 Background

 Early rivals

 Following its inception in 1920, the NFL fended off several rival leagues.
 Before 1960, its most important rival was the All-America Football Conference (AAFC), which began play in 1946.
 The AAFC differed from the NFL in several ways.
 Despite relatively strong backing at the league's inception, it ultimately proved an unsustainable venture.
 The AAFC's most serious weakness resulted from its refusal to implement an initial draft; this caused a massive lack of competitive balance, and resulted in the league's strongest team (the Cleveland Browns) dominating the league and becoming perennial champions.

 Due to the AAFC's poor financial situation, the league disbanded after the 1949 season.
 Three AAFC teams—the Cleveland Browns, the San Francisco 49ers, and the original version of the Baltimore Colts—were absorbed into the NFL in 1950.
 The league was briefly known as the National-American Football League during the offseason, but reverted to the traditional name of "National Football League" by the time the 1950 season began.
 The Browns went on to shock NFL loyalists by dominating the older league and winning the championship in their first NFL season, thus proving themselves to be among the best professional football teams of that time.